People | Scottish Leather Group

 Our people are at the heart of our business purpose.

-Health & safety and employee wellbeing.
+Health & safety and colleague wellbeing.

-"We take pride in employee wellbeing"
+"We take pride in colleague wellbeing"

 Infographic - 50% Female Internships Awarded Manufacturing Roles